AlfredoZermini/IEEE_TASLP_submission_L3DAS22_task1/README.md

 # Generate data

-Requires data praparation for the L3DAS22 challenge, which is not provided here.
+Requires data from the L3DAS22 Task 1 challenge (not provided here).

 (set config.yaml for 'train' and 'val')